bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>2.
 Canvas:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Canvas is a HTML element is used to draw graphics on a web page.
-It is a  bitmap with an “immediate mode” graphics application programming interface (API) for drawing on it.
+<p>Canvas is a HTML element is used to draw graphics on a web page.
+It is a bitmap with
+an “immediate mode” graphics application programming interface (API) for drawing on it.
 The &lt;canvas&gt; element is only a container for graphics.
 In order to draw the graphics, you are supposed to use a script.
-Canvas has several strategies when it comes to drawing paths, boxes, circles, text & adding images.
+Canvas has several strategies when it comes to drawing paths, boxes, circles, text & adding images.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h5>Example:</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->